markhibberd/lambdajam-zippers-comonads/README.md

 Just note that if you choose eclipse or intellij, have a backup texteditor as well, because there won't be enough time to debug any editor issues.

+## Notes

+There are 35 exercises in total.

+ 1. src/main/scala/exercise1/Comonad.scala
+ 2. src/main/scala/exercise2/Zipper.scala
+ 3. src/main/scala/exercise3/Store.scala

+There are test to help validate, but make sure you use the _types_ to guide you.